gloaysa/weeklyPrompts/Part_1-Front_End/w2/schemedCalc/README.md

 #### This project contains 1 object, that contains 5 objects inside:

 1. **schemaCalc**: Is the main object, containing all the objects, arrays and functions within.
-   1. operations: an array or object that contains operation objects.
+   1. operations: an object that contains operation objects.
    2. schema: an object used for validating new operation objects.
    3. addTo: a function that adds new objects to 'operations'.
 Contains:
 		- args: an operation object.